shliamin/Genome-Assembler/README.md

-## SAM Files and Visualization of Mappings
+## Introduction: SAM Files and Visualization of Mappings

+### Efim Shlimain

+In this project, we will analyze and visualize sequence alignment data using the SAM format.
+Our goal is to understand how reads map to a reference sequence, identify mutations, and determine antibiotic resistances.
+We will create classes to write SAM files and correct sequencing errors using k-mer spectra.
+Lastly, we will map patient data to identify relevant mutations and suggest suitable antibiotics based on our results.

 For the list of mapping reads there is also a standard format in bioinformatics: The Sequence Alignment/Map Format, or SAM.
 It contains information about the reference sequence used in a mapping as well as the mapping reads.
 You can find the complete format specification with all possible additional information at the given link; we use only a minimal version.